Bastion Point: History

 The land was occupied by Ngāti Whātua Ōrākei, and before the colonisation of New Zealand it was part of important lands for the hapū, overlooking rich fishing and farming areas.
 The surrounding land was purchased and confiscated by the New Zealand Government for public works and development over a period stretching from the 1840s into the 1950s.

-On 20 March 1840 in the Manukau Harbour area where Ngāti Whātua farmed, paramount chief Apihai Te Kawau signed Te Tiriti o Waitangi.
+On 20 March 1840, in the Manukau Harbour area where Ngāti Whātua farmed, paramount chief Apihai Te Kawau signed Te Tiriti o Waitangi.
 Ngāti Whātua sought British protection from Ngāpuhi as well as a reciprocal relationship with the Crown and the Church.
 Soon after signing Te Tiriti, Ngāti Whātua Ōrākei, the primary hapū and landowner in Tāmaki Makaurau, made a tuku (strategic gift) of 3,500 acres (1,400 hectares) of land on the Waitematā Harbour to William Hobson, the new Governor of New Zealand, for the new capital.
 By 1859, Ngāti Whātua Ōrākei, who had given two further land tuku of 13,200 acres (5,342 hectares) to the Crown, had lost most of their remaining land through speculators.
 The 700-acre Ōrākei block was all that remained.
 Within a century, this too was compulsorily acquired by the Crown (apart from a cemetery).

 Apihai Te Kawau spoke publicly against land sales and in order to safeguard a small amount of land in Ōrākei for future generations, and Te Kawau obtained a Crown Grant in 1869.
-In 1873 the Native Land Court stated that "the land shall be inalienable."
+In 1873, the Native Land Court stated that "the land shall be inalienable".
 A reversal of this government position came with the Validation Of Invalid Land Sales Act 1894.
-In 1885 the New Zealand Government built a military outpost at Bastion Point, because of its commanding strategic position overlooking the Waitematā Harbour, known as Fort Bastion.
+In 1885, the New Zealand Government built a military outpost at Bastion Point, because of its commanding strategic position overlooking the Waitematā Harbour, known as Fort Bastion.
 The outpost was not built on Takaparawha Point, which had earlier been taken by the Government for the same purpose.
 In 1886, the Crown used the Public Works Act 1882 (46 Vict No 37) to take ownership of 13 acre of Bastion Point for this purpose of defence.
-Between 1913 and 1928 the government bought most of the land that had been previously deemed inalienable.
+From 1913 and 1928, the government bought most of the land that had been previously deemed inalienable.
 As Ranganui Walker states, this is by no means a simple case of willful dispossession: "In a long running battle to resist the state and save the land, there were eight actions in the Maori Land Court, four in the Supreme Court, two in the Court of Appeal, two in the Compensation Court, six appearances before Commissions or Committees of Inquiry, and fifteen Parliamentary Petitions.
-In the end the state prevailed."
+In the end the state prevailed".